 The electronics microprocessor and display screen are shock mounted for maximum durability, and the exposed cable from the sensor head to the display processor is shielded, polyurethane, cut-resistant, and rugged

-When it starts to rain, anywhere you are on this world, you quickly grab your umbrella, if you have to go outside.
-It’s probably one of the most used weather instruments, if we can call it like that.
+When it starts to rain, anywhere you are in this world, you quickly grab your umbrella if you have to go outside.
+It’s probably one of the most used weather instruments if we can call it that.
 But a basic umbrella is not something that you could call a weather gadget.
 However, there are some smart umbrellas that you can use and have fun with, with different functions.
 Let’s have a look.

 - Senz° smart umbrella – stormproof umbrella of up to 80 km/h, has a 12 months storm warranty, comes in trendy colors and is budget friendly at an average of €30

 - Pileus: The Internet Umbrella – Internet-connected umbrella that has a large screen on the top surface, a built-in camera, a motion sensor, GPS, and a digital compass and lets you share photos and provides 3D map navigation.
 Since this is still a concept, a price has not yet been set up.

 - Samurai Sword Handle Umbrella – a sturdy umbrella that has the handle in the form of a samurai sword with nylon “scabbard” and adjustable shoulder strap and is available at $20